yoctore/yocto-utils/README.md

 This module is a part of yocto node modules for NodeJS.

-Please see https://www.npmjs.com/~yocto for complete list of available module (completed day after day).
+Please see [our NPM repository](https://www.npmjs.com/~yocto) for complete list of available tools (completed day after day).

 This module provide utility function for various domains (encryption, media, string, date, object and more others)